nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * [Command Summary](#command-summary)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-For new users, it is highly recommended starting off from the `Quck Start` section to get HustleBook up and running.
+For new users, it is highly recommended starting off from the `Quick Start` section to get HustleBook up and running.
 </div>

 --------------------------------------------------------------------------------------------------------------------